 The five best located wineries in South Africa in the Winelands

-In the South Africa winelands you can find five vineyards in South Africa in top locations.
-I have come to know and appreciate them on my travels across the country.
-The region north of Cape Town is one of the most scenic regions of the country.
-Gentle hills alternate with mountain peaks, sandy beaches and the sea.
-South Africa's wine region begins below Table Mountain in Groot Constantia, home to one of South Africa's oldest wineries.
-If you drive further north, you will reach the winelands of South Africa, whose vineyards extend around Stellenbosch, Franschoek and Paarl.
-Here you will find the best wineries in South Africa.
+In the Cape Town region, 5 are the best located wineries in South Africa.
+I have come to know and appreciate her on my travels across the country.
+The region north of Cape Town is one of the most scenic regions in the country.
+Here gentle hills alternate with mountain peaks, sandy beaches and the sea.
+The South African wine region begins below Table Mountain in Groot Constantia, where one of South Africa's oldest wineries is located.
+If you drive further north, you come to the Winelands of South Africa, whose vineyards stretch around Stellenbosch, Franschoek and Paarl.
+Here you will find the best located wine farms in South Africa.
 (Map)

 Actually, these geographical areas are too warm for winegrowing.
 In other regions of the world, you will find no vineyards in these latitudes.
 The South Africa winelands owe their existence to the cold Benguelastrom, a sea current that comes from the Antarctic.
 This cools the sea on the west coast of the country and at the same time ensures that wine can be grown in this area.
 The closer the vineyards in South Africa are to the coast, the easier it is for winemakers to make wine.
 Inland, temperatures are rising.
 The sunshine hours are increasing.
 This eventually makes it necessary that the wine barrels are cooled, where the grape juice is maturing.